Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

 on $\partial\mathbb{R}^N_+=\big\{\mathbf{x}\in\mathbb{R}^N:x_N=0\big\}$, where $K$ is a positive smooth function, $\boldsymbol\omega$ is the vorticity matrix with $\omega^{j,k}=u^j_{x_k}-u^k_{x_j}$, and $\mathbf{n}=-\mathbf{e}_N$ is the unit outer normal vector.
 Without loss of generality, we take $\mu K\equiv1$ in this paper, which is equivalent to the boundary condition \eqref{a3}.

-Due to its importance in both mathematical and practical application, the global well-posedness for multi-dimensional compressible isentropic Navier--Stokes equations has received special attention over the past four decades.
+System \eqref{a1} can be derived from the laws of classical physics: the first equation is the mass balance, while the second equation corresponds to the momentum balance in the absence of external forces.
+The reader may refer to \cite[Chapter 1]{PL96} for more details.
+Due to its importance in both mathematical and practical application, the global well-posedness for multi-dimensional isentropic compressible Navier--Stokes equations has received special attention over the past decades.
+It is actually not possible to mention all the remarkable and interesting results in this regards.
+Instead we will limit ourselves to citing a few of them.
 In \cite{MN80,MN83}, Matsumura and Nishida established global classical solutions for three-dimensional (3D) initial-boundary value problem when the initial data are a small perturbation of constant equilibrium states in $H^3$.
 Global existence of strong solutions for small initial data $(\rho_0,\mathbf{u}_0)$ in critical Besov spaces $\dot{B}^{\frac{N}{2}}_{2,1}(\mathbb{R}^N) \times\dot{B}^{\frac{N}{2}-1}_{2,1}(\mathbb{R}^N)\ (N\geq2)$ was proven by Danchin \cite{Da00}.
 This significant result was generalized in \cite{CD10,CCZ10,H11} for the critical $L^p$ framework.
-A further progress in \cite{DM17,FZZ18,HHW19,ZLZ20} shows global solutions for certain classes of large initial data.
+A further progress in \cite{FZZ18,HHW19,ZLZ20} shows global solutions for certain classes of large initial data.
 It should be noted that all the results stated above require the initial density to be strictly positive, that is, exclude the possible appearance of vacuum states.